 Do you have written goals for each child and for your homeschool?

-If you do, congratulations.
-If you don’t, here is a way to write some.
+If you do not have written goals, do not worry or feel ashamed.
+We are here to help.
+Here is a way to write goals for your homeschool high school.
 Of course, just as there is no one right way to homeschool, there is not one right way to write your goals.

 Here are some goal setting for homeschool high school guidelines.
 Adapt them to your purposes: